 How is everyone today?
 (I am not sure how I will get the answer to that, with this being a blog and all.)

-In this post I will provide you with a list of five ideas to keep in mind when trying to build strong, healthy, and empowering teacher-student relationships.
+In this post I will provide you with five ideas to keep in mind when trying to build strong, healthy, and empowering teacher-student relationships.

-The following list has been devised after reading several research articles and then consulting with a handful of experienced EFL teachers to get their opinions on the matter.
+The following list has been devised after reading several research articles, reflecting on positive and inspirational teachers and coaches I have had, as well as consulting with a handful of experienced teachers to get their opinions on the matter.

 Josh’s Tips For Supporting Great Teacher-Student Relationships!

 1. Build trust: Building trust can be done by listening to your students, being honest with your students, and being fair to your students.